Manuel Neuer: Personal life

-Neuer was born in Gelsenkirchen, North Rhine-Westphalia.
-He attended Gesamtschule Berger Feld, like many other footballers, such as Mesut Özil.
+Neuer was born in Gelsenkirchen, North Rhine-Westphalia, and attended Gesamtschule Berger Feld.
 His brother Marcel is currently a football referee in the Verbandsliga.
 He received his first football when he was two, and he had his first game on 3 March 1991, 24 days before his fifth birthday.
 Neuer's hero and idol as a child was fellow German and former Schalke goalkeeper Jens Lehmann.

-Neuer is Catholic, and lends his support to a Gelsenkirchen-based Catholic social action group which campaigns against child poverty and a Gelsenkirchen-based youth club run by the Amigonians.
+Neuer is Catholic, and lends his support to a Gelsenkirchen-based Catholic social action group which campaigns against child poverty and to a Gelsenkirchen-based youth club run by the Amigonians.

 Neuer started a charity foundation for children, named the Manuel Neuer Kids Foundation.
 In November 2011, he won €500,000 for charity in a celebrity edition of Wer wird Millionär?, the German version of Who Wants to Be a Millionaire?

 Neuer said in 2011 that "it would be good if a professional football player came out because it would help others to do the same".
 Mexico were fined for their fans' homophobic chants when Neuer had the ball during a World Cup match in 2018.

 In November 2022, Neuer revealed that he had to undergo three surgeries on his face in order to treat skin cancer, which later urged him to work with Angelique Kerber to promote sun cream.
-In December 2022, Bayern Munich announced that he had suffered a fracture of his lower right leg while skiing and would not be able to play for the rest of the season.